LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

    notation ``Name/Arity as Alias/Arity`` or, in alternative, the notation ``Name/Arity:Alias/Arity``.
 Similar for non-terminal aliases.
 ``meta_predicate/1``
    Module meta-predicates become object meta-predicates.
-Only predicate arguments marked as goals or :term:`closures <closure>` (using an integer) are interpreted as meta-arguments.
-In addition, Prolog module meta-predicates and Logtalk meta-predicates don't share the same explicit-qualification calling semantics: in Logtalk, meta-arguments are always called in the context of the *sender*.
-Logtalk expects ``meta-predicate/1`` directives for all meta-predicates as it is not based on the predicate-prefixing mechanism common to most Prolog module systems.
+All meta-predicates must be declared using the :ref:`directives_meta_predicate_1` directive using Logtalk syntax for normal arguments and meta-arguments.
+Note that Prolog module meta-predicates and Logtalk meta-predicates don't share the same explicit-qualification calling semantics: in Logtalk, meta-arguments are always called in the context of the :term:`sender`.
+Moreover, Logtalk is not based on the predicate-prefixing mechanism common to most Prolog module systems.

 A common issue when compiling modules as objects is the use of the atoms